-Sparkle is an exciting magazine designed especially for girls in the first through third grades.
-Sparkle is published by GEMS Girls’ Clubs (Girls Everywhere Meeting the Savior), an international ministry that starts Bible-based club programs in churches and Christian organizations.
-The mission of GEMS is to help bring girls everywhere into a living, dynamic relationship with Jesus Christ.
+Sparkle is an exciting magazine designed for girls in grades 1-3.
+This publication is produced by GEMS Girls’ Clubs—an international, club-based ministry for girls.
+The mission of GEMS is to help bring girls into a living, dynamic relationship with Jesus Christ.

 Looking for the SHINE brightly guidelines?